 Destinations / November 28, 2018.
 By Susan Connolly

-Bordallo Pinheiro is one of my favourite souvenirs from Portugal, a unique brand of ceramics that is so special because it is representative of the country and its culture.
+Bordallo Pinheiro is one of my favourite Portuguese ceramics, a unique brand that is so special because it is representative of the country and its culture.
 The creator was one of the most talented and entertaining Portuguese artists from the latter half of the 19th century.

 Bordallo’s work mainly included drawing and ceramics but also covered the decorative arts and comic strips.
 He was a defender of the Republic during the Portuguese monarchy and always interested in the fight against injustice.
 Humour and caricature were his chosen weapons.
 He created the character of Zé Povinho ( Joe Bloggs) who symbolises the Portuguese everyday man to this day.